pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 -------------------------------------------------------------------------------------------------------------

 Before we can run osm2pgrouting we have to create a database and load PostGIS and pgRouting functions into this database.
 If you have installed the template databases as described in the previous chapter, creating a pgRouting-ready database is done with a single command.
-Run ...
+Open a terminal window and run:

 .. code-block:: bash